e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

   sections; glossary links are inline (`[drain](#g-drain)`) because glossary anchor ids are names, never renumbered, so the indirection would buy nothing.
 Not a defect; do not flag or convert.
+- **The wrap target is 80 columns of *rendered* text**, link markup collapsed.
+  A source line carrying citations runs longer than 80 and is not a defect:
+  `[contract](#g-contract)` is 24 source characters for 8 rendered ones.

 ## Section template